Microbiology (MIC) - Courses

 An opportunity to participate in laboratory or field research experience under the direction of a faculty member.
 Depending on the nature of the research project, study will involve participation in laboratory or theoretical work in addition to selected readings and instruction.
 A written report to the supervising faculty member is an expected outcome.
 Completion of safety training required prior to beginning research.
 Admission with instructor and department approval.
 Repeatable for credit - maximum four.
-Consent of department.
+Consent of instructor.
 Offered Fall, Winter, Spring, Summer.

 MIC 310 Cr.3

 Fundamentals of immune system structure and function.
 Includes response to infectious agents, as well as vaccination, allergy, autoimmune disease, cancer, organ transplantation, immune deficiency and related public health issues.
-Prerequisite: MIC 100 or BIO 103 or BIO 105 with a grade of "C" or better; one 200 level or higher biology or microbiology course.
+Prerequisite: MIC 100 or BIO 105 with a grade of "C" or better; one 200 level or higher biology or microbiology course.
 Offered Fall, Spring.

 MIC 350 Cr.3

-A course is a survey of the bacteria.
+A survey of the bacteria.
 Lectures will cover bacterial classification and the structure, physiology, ecology, and applications of various groups of bacteria.
 Special emphasis will be on the more unique species and those of industrial, ecological and environmental importance.
 The laboratory will involve enrichment and isolation procedures for selective groups of bacteria.
 Lect.
 2, Lab 3.
 Prerequisite: MIC 230.
 Offered Spring, Fall-Odd # Years.

 MIC 380 Cr.4

-A study of environmental factors affecting the growth, activity, and destruction of micro-organisms in food; principles of food spoilage; preservation of foods, including basic methods and their application to foods; food-borne intoxications and infections; indicator organisms; sanitation and microbiological standards in foods.
+A study of environmental factors affecting the growth, activity, and destruction of microorganisms in food; principles of food spoilage; preservation of foods, including basic methods and their application to foods; food-borne intoxications and infections; indicator organisms; sanitation and microbiological standards in foods.
 Laboratory instruction includes quality control methods, sampling methods, techniques to identify important microorganisms in foods, and data interpretation and analysis.
 Lect.
-2, Lab.
-4. Prerequisite: MIC 230.
+2, Lab 4.
+Prerequisite: MIC 230.
 Offered Spring.

 MIC 407/507 Cr.4